 - What electronic safety net such as a tape and signal delay has your station considered that could minimize harm and could give your station time to dump out of live coverage if the situation turns graphic, violent or compromises the safety of others?

-- How clearly does the technical crew at your TV station understand the newsroom's standard for graphic content?
+- How clearly does the technical crew at your news outlet understand the standards for graphic content?
 How well are guidelines understood by directors, tape editors, live shot techs, photojournalists, pilots or engineers who might have to make an editorial call when the news director or other formal decision-maker is not available?

 - What factor does the time of day play in your decision to cover a breaking event?
 For example, if the event occurs when children normally are watching television, how does that fact alter the tone and degree of your coverage?

-Created through RTDNF's Ethics Project by Al Tompkins, broadcast/online group leader at The Poynter Institute.
+Originally created through RTDNF's Ethics Project by Al Tompkins, broadcast/online group leader at The Poynter Institute.
+Updated by the RTDNA Ethics Committee.